 24. Have partnerships been formed since the last review that may increase the quality of the program and its courses?
 If so, with whom?
-(3.13) Since the prior review period, no partnerships have been formed that increase the quality of the program.
-25. What is the faculty to student ratio for courses in this program?
+(3.13) Since the prior review period, no partnerships have been forr that increase the quality of the program. ned 25.
+What is the faculty to student ratio for courses in this program?
 Please provide a range and average.
-(3.14) Total End of Term Program Enrollment11.0Courses In Program (Ran FY2017)6.0Min Course Average Class Size5.0Max Course Average Class Size29.2Average of Course Average Class Size19.2 26.
+(3.14) Total End of Term Program Enrollment1Courses In Program (Ran FY2017)Min Course Average Class SizeMax Course Average Class SizeAverage of Course Average Class Size 11.0 6.0 5.0 29.2 19.2 26.
 What professional development or training is offered to adjunct and full time faculty that may increase the quality of this program?
-(3.15) Waubonsee provides face-to-face training sessions, e-learnings, job aids and one-on-one appointments to all employees of the college.
-Topics include Blackboard training and support, instructional design, and classroom management strategies.
-In addition, a three- day orientation is offered for faculty at the beginning of each semester which provides professional development opportunities.
-Full-time faculty are also provided with professional development funds to attend discipline-specific meetings and conferences provided by outside organizations.
-Several new positions were recently created to focus on faculty development, an Assistant Dean for Online Learning and Flexible Delivery and three faculty liaisons to focus on faculty development and engagement In addition, full- time faculty attend the following professional development opportunities: Teachers at Two-Year Colleges (TACTYC) Conference; Illinois Board of Examiners (ILBOE) Accounting Educators Conference; and the Illinois Accounting Teachers Conference (ILATC); The Tax School at The University of Illinois; and The Center for Professional Education.
-27. What is the status of the current technology and equipment used for this program?
-(3.16) The technology and equipment associated with this program meet industry standards.
-In addition, the equipment and technology are evaluated and upgraded as a standard operating procedure within the Business and Career Technologies division and the Information Technology department.
-28. How satisfied are students with their preparation for employment?
-(3.18) In the past, CTE graduates' satisfaction with preparation for employment was measured by the ICCB mandated Career and Tachnical Education Follow we Surrow Housever since the CTE 29.
+(3.15) Waubonsee provides face-to-face training sessions, e-learning aids and one-on-one appointments to all employees of the col Topics include Blackboard training and support, instructional design, and classroom management strategies.
+In addition, a t day orientation is offered for faculty at the beginning of each semester which provides professional development opportur Full-time faculty are also provided with professional develop funds to attend discipline-specific meetings and conferences provided by outside organizations.
+Several new positions wer recently created to focus on faculty development at the Colleg These include a Dean of Faculty Development, an Assistant De for Online Learning and Flexible Delivery and three faculty lia to focus on faculty development and engagement In addition, time faculty attend the following professional development opportunities: Teachers at Two-Year Colleges (TACTYC) Conference; Illinois Board of Examiners (ILBOE) Accounting Educators Conference; and the Illinois Accounting Teachers Conference (ILATC); The Tax School at The University of Illino and The Center for Professional Education. lege.
+I hree- hities. ment re ge. ean hisons full- 27.
+What is the status of the current technology and equipment used for this program?
+(3.16) The technology and equipment associated with this program industry standards.
+In addition, the equipment and technolog evaluated and upgraded as a standard operating procedure w the Business and Career Technologies division and the Inforn Technology department. y are vithin 28.
+How satisfied are students with their preparation for employment?
+(3.18) In the past, CTE graduates' satisfaction with preparation for employment was measured by the ICCB mandated Career and Tachnical Education Follow on Surrow Haussian the CTE 29.
 How is student satisfaction information collected?
-(3.19) WCC uses two institutional level surveys to measure student satisfaction indicators: the Student Satisfaction Inventory (SSI) and the Community College Survey of Student Engagement (CCSSE).
-In addition, a graduating student survey was piloted in 2017.
-The survey will be administered to all students completing petitions to graduate in 2018.
-30. How are employers engaged in this program? (e.g. curriculum design, review, placement, work- based learning opportunities) (3.20) Employers are engaged in this program during our Program Advisory meetings.
+(3.19) WCC uses two institutional level surveys to measure student satisfaction indicators: the Student Satisfaction Inventory (SS the Community College Survey of Student Engagement (CCSS addition, a graduating student survey was piloted in 2017.
+Th survey will be administered to all students completing petitio graduate in 2018.
+E).
+In Ie 30.
+How are employers engaged in this program? (e.g. curriculum design, review, placement, work- based learning opportunities) (3.20) Employers are engaged in this program during our Program Advisory meetings.
 Most recently a topic of conversation was work based learning opportunities for our students.
+5